-All deaths must be registered by the Registrar of Births, Deaths & Marriages within the district where the death occurred.
-We will inform you of the whereabouts of the Registrar, their opening times and how to make an appointment.
-We may be able to provide you with transport if required.
-Hampshire is now under one district (with the exception of Southampton & Portsmouth, which are unitary authorities) therefore when you ring for an appointment you may be offered a choice of local registrars to visit.
-The Registrar will require the Medical Certificate of Cause of Death issued by the doctor and the deceased's Medical Card (if available), together with the following information:
+All deaths must be registered by the Registrar of Births, Deaths & Marriages in the district where the death occurred.
+The Registrar must be informed of the death within 5 working days.
+We will assist you in finding the whereabouts of the Registrar, their opening times and how to make an appointment.
+Currently there are no face-to-face appointments to register a death.
+Registrations are being made via a telephone conversation taking approximately half an hour.
+Hampshire is now under one district (with the exception of Southampton & Portsmouth, which are unitary authorities).
+Therefore, when you ring for an appointment, you may not necessarily speak to the Registrar from your local office.

+The Registrar will require the Medical Certificate of Cause of Death issued by the doctor (this is currently emailed directly to the registrar) and the deceased's Medical Card (if available), together with the following information: